 A computer vulnerability is a cybersecurity term that refers to a defect in a system that can leave it open to attack.
 This vulnerability could also refer to any type of weakness present in a computer itself, in a set of procedures, or in anything that allows information security to be exposed to a threat.

-Common Computer Vulnerability Examples
+Common Computer Security Vulnerabilities

-The most common computer security vulnerabilities include:
+The most common computer vulnerabilities include:

 - Weak passwords